Time-Varying Convex Optimization: A Contraction and Equilibrium Tracking Approach: Contracting Dynamics for Canonical Convex Optimization Problems

+Next, we turn to contraction analysis of the dynamics~\eqref{eq:prox-aug-primal-dual}.
 To provide estimates on the contraction rate and the norm with respect to which the dynamics~\eqref{eq:prox-aug-primal-dual} are strongly infinitesimally contracting, we need to introduce a useful nonlinear program.
 For $\varepsilon \in {]0, 1/\sqrt{\amax}[}$, consider the nonlinear program

 with $\map{h}{\realnonnegative \times \realnonnegative \times \realnonnegative}{\real}$ given by